 Illinois at Springfield is a small school, and 1,800 undergraduate students study here.
 Besides history, other common majors include computer science, psychology and business.
 The application process is somewhat grueling and just over half of students who apply will receive the nod to attend the university.
 Keeing the acceptance rate of 53% in mind, students should put their full effort into the application process if they wish to attend the university.

-What We Like: The University of Illinois at Springfield ranks #3 among top university in Illinois.
+What We Like: The University of Illinois at Springfield ranks #3 among the top universities in Illinois.

 Degree: B.A. in History